CPBridge/pycrumbs/README.md

 `pycrumbs` was developed for reproducible machine learning pipelines, but can be used for any application where Python code creates output files that may need to be reproduced at a later stage.

+### Status

+`pycrumbs` is currently in an early stage for a trial period.
+Ultimately, I hope to list the module in PyPI when the API is more stable.
+Until that time, there may be API changes at any time and for any reason.

 ### Installation